2007 Australian Open Contest

 • 1.
 Although you may revise your entry at any time before the deadline, you may not revise your entry after the deadline has passed.
 No matter how good your reason is!

 • 2.
 No conditional provisions will be recognized.
-For example: "If Nathalie Dechy withdraws, replace her with Vania King" will not be accepted.
+For example: "If Rafael Nadal withdraws, replace him with Stanislas Wawrinka" will not be accepted.
 You are asked to submit one entry based on the best information you have at the time, and let the chips fall where they may.
 This is known as the "lazy contest administrator rule".

 • 3.
 The contest slavishly follows the draw.
 Therefore, your picks must also be consistent with the draw.
 If there is any inconsistency, I will attempt to contact you before the deadline.
 But you cannot claim more than one player in the same portion of the draw, and the players you choose are valid only for the section of the draw that is consistent with the rest of your fourth round picks.
-For example: if you choose Juan Ignacio Chela, he is moved to another section of the draw at the last minute, and I don’t get a revised entry from you before the deadline, you lose Juan Ignacio for the balance of the contest.
+For example: if you choose Klara Koukalova, she is moved to another section of the draw at the last minute, and I don?t get a revised entry from you before the deadline, you lose Klara for the balance of the contest.
 I shall attempt to post any late changes to the draw as they are announced, but I advise you to be on the lookout for late breaking news.

 • 4.
 You may choose qualifiers.
 Just specify "Qualifier" instead of giving a name.
 This will allow you to claim any qualifiers competing in the portion of the draw that is consistent with the rest of your picks.
 It does not entitle you to claim qualifiers competing elsewhere in the draw.
 "Lucky losers" (replacements for players who withdraw at the last minute) will be considered "qualifiers" for the purposes of the contest.